Sathyaish/Auth0/Article/How to create an application in Kotlin and secure it using Json Web Tokens (JWT’s).md

 The format lets you compose the access token as a JSON string.

 It has three parts:

-a.
-A header that lets you specify that the string is a JWT, and the signing algorithm chosen to sign the token, if any.
+1. A header that lets you specify that the string is a JWT, and the signing algorithm chosen to sign the token, if any.
-b.
-A body containing the user claims.
+2. A body containing the user claims.
 This is also referred to as the payload.
-c.
-A signature.
+3. A signature.
 The signature is derived by first converting the header into a base64 url, then converting the payload into base64 url, concatenating the two base-64 encoded values with a period as a separator between the encoded values, then using a secret key to sign the resultant string.

 The snippet below illustrates the composition of a JSON Web Token: